-Limit Applications for New Credit – If you apply for multiple new accounts in a short amount of time, it decreases your credit score.
+- Limit Applications for New Credit – If you apply for multiple new accounts in a short amount of time, it decreases your credit score.

 - Contact Creditors for Help – If you can’t afford a monthly bill, quickly contact your creditor to see if setting up a payment plan is an option.
 This could reduce the negative effects of late payments on your credit, helping to protect your credit score.

 - First Pay Down Maxed Out Cards – If one of your credit cards is at or near the credit limit, pay down that credit card balance first before paying down other balances.
 The goal is to never borrow more than 30% of your available credit on a card to build a positive history.

 - Don’t Pay On Charged Off Debts – If a creditor has charged off your debt, meaning they no longer expect payments from you, don’t make a payment on that account.
 It will reactivate your debt and hurt your credit score.

 - Avoid Using Credit Repair Companies – These companies often promise quick fixes when what they largely do is help you correct inaccurate information on your credit reports (something you can do for yourself at no charge!).
 There are many scams that prey on people in debt.

 Know what helps or hurts your credit, take the steps you need to build your credit – and put your hard-earned cash toward paying off your debt.

 Your credit score impacts your ability to get student loans, credit cards, a vehicle, job, apartment, or home.
 We have tips to help you establish and boost your credit score.
-That’s what U-fi is here for.
-Get started with U-fi today.
+That’s what we are here for.
+Get started with U-fi From Nelnet today.